Announcing the E-International Relations article award

 An expert panel will select a shortlist based on those articles that 1) successfully present a valid and interesting idea or interpretation and 2) do so in an engaging and understandable way.
 The shortlisted papers will then be published on E-International Relations and be considered for inclusion in an open access Edited Collection.

-From the shortlisted candidates, one winner will be awarded and given £500 in book tokens f rom our partners at Routledge and Oxford University Press.
+The shortlisted candidates, one winner will be awarded and given £500 in book tokens our partners at Routledge and Oxford University Press.

 You should also know